Interns

 Joseph Dorri |

-Joe is the founder of The Good Student.
-His personal and academic journey have shaped his interest in psychology and education.
-He was recognized by the California Legislature for his academic excellence, leadership, and service.
-He graduated from community college in the top sixty-nine among two million students and completed graduate-level courses as a part of his undergraduate degree in psychology at the University of Southern California.
-He earned a master's in education and was trained by Leonard Jason in research methods.
-Joe teaches psychology to both high school and college students online and at the University of California, Los Angeles.
-He has received various awards including the Ed Walsh Service Award for service to the community and the Most Promising Future Educator Award.
-His mentors include Phil Zimbardo, an Emeritus Professor at Stanford, and Noam Chomsky, an Emeritus Professor at MIT.
-Joe studies and applies findings in well-being, high school and college student success, psychosocial interventions, and social psychology.
+Joe is the founder of The Good Student, driven by his personal and academic journey in psychology and education.
+Recognized by the California Legislature for his academic excellence, leadership, and service, he graduated from community college among the top sixty-nine out of two million students.
+Joe completed graduate-level courses as part of his undergraduate degree in psychology at the University of Southern California and earned a master's in education.
+He teaches psychology to high school and college students online and at the University of California, Los Angeles.
+Joe has published in scientific journals and presented at conventions such as the APA and webinars, such as ACT the international testing organization.
+His awards includes the Ed Walsh Service Award for service to the community and college.
+Mentored by Philip Zimbardo, past President of the American Psychological Association, Joe studies and applies findings in well-being and student success.

 |